abhi1kumar/CARLA_rendering/README.md

 - [DEVIANT](https://github.com/abhi1kumar/DEVIANT)

 ## Contributions
-We welcome contributions to the DEVIANT repo.
+We welcome contributions to this repo.
 Feel free to raise a pull request.

 ## Contact
 For questions, feel free to post here or drop an email to this address- ```abhinav3663@gmail.com```